Check Upcoming Persian Language Courses

 Scholarships for Persian language courses from ARMACAD

-Up to 3 scholarships are available by ARMACAD to those students who meet the eligibility criteria presented below and are interested to learn Persian in Armenia.View
+ARMACAD is offering 10 scholarships to students who meet the eligibility criteria and are interested in learning Persian in Armenia.View

 Scholarships for Persian or Armenian language courses from CHESSIFY